 There is so much to learn about agriculture, sustainability and nature.
 We want to educate our guests about water conservation, planting gardens in a way that’s kind to the environment and much more.
 The plants, insects and wildlife that inhabit The Gardens provide teaching opportunities for all ages.
 Whether you’re interested in growing a spring flower garden or growing food to feed your family, we’ve got gardens to show you how.

-We all strive to live a little healthier – eating better food, drinking more water, and keeping a clear mind.
+We all strive to live a little healthier – eating better food, drinking more water and keeping a clear mind.
 Taking time for nature is rejuvenating, and can help with mindfulness in a busy world.
-As campus green space disappears, it’s vital that we make The Gardens a priority space for gathering together, learning and relaxing, all valuable for quality-of-life on campus.
+As campus green space disappears, it’s vital that we make The Gardens a priority space for gathering together, learning and relaxing, which are all valuable for quality-of-life on campus.